lextoumbourou/notes/notes/reference/videos/the-determinant.md

 There is even a formula for the 3d determinants.

-However, computing the determinate doesn't fall within the "essense" of linear algebra, but understanding it visually does.
+However, computing the determinate doesn't fall within the "essence" of linear algebra, but understanding it visually does.

 Last note: If you take the product of 2 matrices, it's the same as the products of both of the two matrices: